Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector.rst

 |test_intro|

 |test_connect|.
-Attach the motion detector bricklet on top of the Bricklet.
+Attach the motion detector on top of the Bricklet.

 |test_tab|
 If everything went as expected you can now see when a motion is detected.